 Right of use (ROU) of international fiber optic cables was acquired in a business combination, subsequent additions and right of use in PHI's assets are recognized at cost.
-The ROU with respect of fiber optic cables is presented as deferred expenses (current and non-current) and is amortized on a straight line basis over a period beginning each acquisition of additional ROU in this framework and until 2030 (including expected contractual extension periods).
+The ROU with respect of fiber optic cables is presented as deferred expenses (current and non-current) and is amortized to cost of revenues on a straight line basis over a period beginning each acquisition of additional ROU in this framework and until 2030 (including expected contractual extension periods).
 See also notes 12 and 17(4).
-See note 13(2) with respect to impairment charges to ROU in 2015 in an amount of NIS 76 million.
-Other costs of right to use PHI's assets are presented as deferred expenses and amortized on a straight line basis over the assets useful lives.
+Other costs of right to use PHI's assets are presented as deferred expenses and amortized on a straight line basis over the assets' useful lives.